 We intend to finance our assets with what we believe to be a prudent amount of leverage, which will vary from time to time based upon the particular characteristics of our portfolio, availability of financing and market conditions.
-Our borrowings will primarily consist of reverse repurchase agreements collateralized by our Agency RMBS and non-Agency RMBS.
-We currently have master repurchase agreements in place with reverse repurchase agreement counterparties, and we are in active discussions with additional reverse repurchase agreement counterparties.
-In a reverse repurchase agreement, we will sell an asset to a counterparty at a discounted value, or the loan amount, and simultaneously agree to repurchase the same asset from such counterparty at a price equal to the loan amount plus an interest factor.
-Despite being legally structured as sales and subsequent repurchases, reverse repurchase agreements are generally accounted for as debt secured by the underlying assets.
-During the term of a reverse repurchase agreement, we will generally receive the income and other payments distributed with respect to the underlying assets, and pay interest to the counterparty.
-While the proceeds of our reverse repurchase agreement financings are often used to purchase additional assets subject to the same repurchase agreement, our financing arrangements are not expected to restrict our ability to use proceeds from these arrangements to support our other liquidity needs.
-Our reverse repurchase agreement arrangements will typically be documented under the standard form master repurchase agreement of the Securities Industry and Financial Markets Association, with the ability for both parties to request margin.
+Our borrowings will primarily consist of repurchase agreements collateralized by our Agency RMBS and non-Agency RMBS.
+As of December 31, 2012, we had master repurchase agreements in place with six repurchase agreement counterparties.
+In a repurchase agreement, we will sell an asset to a counterparty at a discounted value, or the loan amount, and simultaneously agree to repurchase the same asset from such counterparty at a price equal to the loan amount plus an interest factor.
+Despite being legally structured as sales and subsequent repurchases, repurchase agreements are generally accounted for as debt secured by the underlying assets.
+During the term of a repurchase agreement, we will generally receive the income and other payments distributed with respect to the underlying assets, and pay interest to the counterparty.
+While the proceeds of our repurchase agreement financings are often used to purchase additional assets subject to the same repurchase agreement, our financing arrangements are not expected to restrict our ability to use proceeds from these arrangements to support our other liquidity needs.
+Our repurchase agreement arrangements will typically be documented under the standard form master repurchase agreement of the Securities Industry and Financial Markets Association, with the ability for both parties to request margin.
 Given daily market volatility, we and our repurchase agreement counterparties will be required to post additional margin collateral to each other from time to time as part of the normal course of our business.
-Our reverse repurchase agreement financing counterparties will generally have the right to determine the value of t
+Our repurchase agreement financing counterparties will generally have the right to determine the value of the underlying collateral for purposes of determining the amount of margin, subject to the terms and conditions of our agreement with the cou